Upendra Nath Verma: Life and political career

-Verma served as member of legislative assembly in Bihar and was considered as an influential leader of Koeris in the Magadh region.
+Verma was a member of legislative assembly in Bihar and was considered as an influential leader of Koeris in the Magadh region.
 Prior to his entry into active politics, he was a teacher by profession.
 Verma was a social reformer and freedom fighter as well.
 He is known for active participation in Indian Independence movement.
 Having served as minister in both Government of Bihar and Government of India, he is known for his work in the education sector.
 As state minister for education in Government of Bihar, Verma led establishment of 22 High Schools and 2 colleges.
 He also served as minister for land reforms and revenue.
 His second son Bagi Kumar Verma is a member of Bihar Legislative Assembly from Kurtha Assembly constituency.
 His daughter in law, Kumud Verma has served as member of Bihar Legislative Council (Kumud is wife of his third son Abhijat Verma).

 Verma was born on 23 August 1921, in Mukhdumpur bloc of Gaya district.
 The name of his village is Imanbigha.
 He was a socialist leader and considered as one of the pillars of socialism in the state of Bihar.
 He, along with Karpoori Thakur, Basawon Singh and others were instrumental in fighting against the feudalism in the state of Bihar.
 He won his first election from Konch Assembly constituency in 1967, and was appointed as state minister for education in first non-congress government in Bihar.
 In 1977, he was made revenue minister in Government of Bihar.
 In 1989 and 1991 General Elections, he won from Chatra constituency and subsequently appointed to Rural Development ministry in the cabinet of V.P Singh.
 Verma has served as state president of Samyukta Socialist Party for 9 terms, for the state of Bihar.

 In 1977, he was elected to Bihar Legislative Assembly from Gurua Assembly constituency, as a candidate of Janata Party.
 He was also appointed as president of "Bihar State Farmers Commission" by Nitish Kumar, the post, which he held till his death.

 Verma also played important role in bringing Bhagwati Devi into active politics.
 In 1960s, Devi, who belonged to rat-eater Musahar caste, used to work as casual labourer as stone crusher.
 On one such occasion, while she was breaking the stones with rural women and discussing about the rights of women with other labourers, she was spotted by Verma.
 Verma informed Ram Manohar Lohia about her, and in 1969, Lohia granted her ticket to contest state assembly elections as a candidate of Samyukta Socialist Party.
 Thus, in 1969, Devi became a member of Bihar Legislative Assembly.